vnay01/MSOC1_code_repo/README.md

        Goal is to learn the basics of ASIC design flow- starting from behavioal model to RTL synthesis and place n route.
        Eventually, I will take this matrix multiplier and use the principles of desigining for testability(DFT) to transform it into a DFT Matrix Multiplier.
        [P.S: Works on NEXYS4 Dev board.]
+       [PSS: added a folder named 'work'.
+Use this to generate a working and updated design of EMM]

 ## 6 : Convolutional Neural Net Accelarator
        Design an accelarator for convolution operation in a CNN model.